“Treat people who don’t get jobs as well as people who do.”

 Send personalized messages

 Taking a more personal approach to communication could have a lasting impact on your candidate experience.

 Whether you’re reaching out to a passive candidate or giving feedback to someone you just interviewed, tailor your messages to each individual.
 Doing so can increase response rates and help you build trust with your candidates, which can also improve your employer brand.
 Sending personalized messages also helps you avoid burning bridges with any candidates.

 Introduce the team

 By having different team members record video interview questions, you can introduce candidates to their prospective teammates.
-In face-to-face interviews, candidates should also be able to ask team members questions that a hiring manager or recruiter might not be able to answer.
+During face-to-face interviews, candidates would also have the opportunity to ask team members questions that a hiring manager or recruiter might not be able to answer.